 Applicants must meet financial, college entry and target group criteria in order to be deemed eligible for consideration for a bursary.

-Applicants must demonstrate that they would qualify for the special rate of maintenance grant under the Student Grant Scheme (SUSI)
+- Applicants must demonstrate that they would qualify for the special rate of maintenance grant under the Student Universal Support Ireland (SUSI) Grant Scheme

 are in receipt of a Department of Social Protection (DSP) long-term means-tested social welfare payment.

-- Applicants must be first-time new entrants to higher education to undergraduate study.
+- Applicants must be first-time new entrants to higher education for undergraduate study

 - Applicants must be pursuing an approved full-time or approved part-time undergraduate course in one of the approved institutions in the regional clusters of HEIs.